 Goal and impact

-The conditions for obtaining a visa are and will remain the same for everyone, regardless of previous applications or those for which a sponsor has stood as guarantor.
+The conditions for obtaining a visa are and remain the same for everyone, regardless of previous applications or those for which a sponsor has acted as guarantor.
 These conditions have been agreed between Schengen countries and laid down in the EU Visa Code.
-The use of the algorithm is supportive for deciding on an application, but never a ground for refusing a visa.
+The use of the algorithm is supportive for processing a visa application, but never a ground for refusing a visa.
 The impact of using the algorithm is therefore minimal.

 Considerations

-It is not possible for decision-makers to manually consult all the information relevant to the application.
-Thanks to the algorithm's treatment advice, they can handle applications more carefully and efficiently, they can better assess whether, for example, additional information is needed, or whether an additional interview should be conducted.
+It is not possible for consular staff to manually access all relevant information on the application.
+Thanks to the algorithm's advised track, they can estimate the expected intensity for processing a specific visa application and the associated file examination.
+This allows them to better estimate whether, for example, additional information is needed, or an additional interview should be conducted.

-In addition, the handling of applications becomes more objective, as the treatment is no longer based solely on the decision officer's judgement, but is also supported by data.
+In addition, the processing of applications becomes more objective, as the processing is no longer based solely on the consular officer's judgement, but also supported by data.
+This creates a better balance between the available information and knowledge/experience of the consular employee.

 Human intervention

-It is and remains up to the decision-maker to decide what the next step in the application is and whether a visa is ultimately granted or refused.
-There is thus (meaningful) human intervention.
+It is and remains up to the consular officer to decide the next step in the processing of the application and whether a visa is ultimately granted or refused.
+The track is thus only a supporting advice to the consular officer on the processing and never with regard to the decision to be taken on the application.

 Risk management

-Final decisions on an application are monitored by BZ.
-These decisions are compared with the supporting advice given by the algorithm.
-This monitors whether decision-makers do not 'blind' to the algorithm's treatment advice by automatically basing an approval or a rejection on it.
+The final decisions on an application are monitored by BZ.
+These decisions are compared with the track issued by the algorithm.
+This monitors whether decision-makers are not 'blindfolded' by the track.
+In addition, a manual check takes place in case of a hit on a resource.

 Legal basis